ben99933/ben99933/README.md

 <h1 align="center">About me</h1>

 <h3 align="left">
-  I'm a student in National Chung Cheng University.
-4 year of coding experience. <br/>
+Hi, I'm Chi-Lung Yang, a passionate computer science student at National Chung Cheng University.
+My academic journey has exposed me to various facets of information engineering, including software development, machine learning, and network technology.<br/>
-  Good understanding of Java, C#. <br/>
-  Familiar with version control, OOP and design pattern.<br/>
+Thriving on challenges, constantly seeking innovative solutions, and enjoying collaborative efforts with peers.
+My goal is to grow continually in the information technology field, mastering new technologies, and applying my skills to real-world projects.<br/>

 </h3>

 <h3 align="left">Connect with me: <a href="mailto:yangben999@gmail.com">yangben999@gmail.com</a></h3>